How to Fix No Audio in a Mac Screen Recording: A Symptom-Based Checklist

 5. The audio track is disabled inside the app

-Symptoms 1, 2, 4, and 5 are all solvable with config adjustments.
-Most readers who've made it this far should record successfully on their next try.
+Symptoms 1, 2, 4, and 5 are all solvable with a configuration adjustment — most readers who got this far should record successfully on their next try.

 The real wall is Symptom 3, internal audio.
-You can grind through with virtual audio drivers like BlackHole.
-But if you record often, switching to a dedicated app that captures internal audio from the start tends to be the more sustainable choice.
+You can grind through it with a virtual audio driver like BlackHole.
+If you record often, though, switching to a dedicated app that captures internal audio from the start is the more sustainable choice.

 Qureco